martinbudden/Protoflight/README.md

 6. **THE CLOCK STARTS NOW**.
 For an **8kHz** update frequency we have **125 microseconds** (see NOTE A) to complete all the following steps, *(Timings for each step in microseconds on an 240MHz ESP32 S3 are given where available)*.
 7. The AHRS gets the IMU reading from the IMU device.
-8. The AHRS sets the RPM filter frequency for one motor using the current motor RPM values, so over 4 loops all RPM filter frequencies are set *(1st harmonic only:16us(max25),1st+3rd:26us)* (see NOTE B).
-9. The AHRS filters the IMU reading, using the RPM filters and all other filters *(1st harmonic only:15us(max19),1st+3rd:21us)*.
+8. The AHRS filters the IMU reading, using the RPM filters and all other filters *(1st harmonic only:15us(max19),1st+3rd:21us)* (see NOTE B).
-10. The AHRS calculates the current orientation using sensor fusion of the gyro and accelerometers values *(20us)*.
+9. The AHRS calculates the current orientation using sensor fusion of the gyro and accelerometers values *(20us)*.
-11. The AHRS calls `FlightController::updateOutputsUsingPIDs` passing the gyro, accelerometer and orientation values *(acroMode:20us,angleModeQuaternionSpace:50us,angleModeEulerAngleSpace:80us)*.
+10. The AHRS calls `FlightController::updateOutputsUsingPIDs` passing the gyro, accelerometer and orientation values *(acroMode:20us,angleModeQuaternionSpace:50us,angleModeEulerAngleSpace:80us)*.
-12. If the blackbox is active, data is copied to the blackbox message queue for logging by the Blackbox task.
+11. If the blackbox is active, data is copied to the blackbox message queue for logging by the Blackbox task.

 NOTE A: strictly speaking we don't have the full 125 microseconds - step 3 also uses a few microseconds of this time (which is why it is preferable to have an IMU that can be read in little-endian format - this avoids the need for byte reordering).

-NOTE B: on reflection, I think I will change this so that the RPM filter frequencies are set in the VehicleController task, right after the motor outputs are set.
+NOTE B: the RPM filter frequencies are set in the FlightController task in the `FlightController::outputToMixer` function.
+This function calls `MotorMixer::outputToMotors` which calculates the motor mix, writes the outputs to the motors, reads the motor RPMs, and then sets the RPM filter frequencies.

 NOTE C: steps 1-5 can be made more efficient when using a Raspberry Pi Pico and PIO, namely: